ilkayisik/narps_R42Q/README.md

 # narps_R42Q
-analysis scripts that is used to analyse NARPS data
+analysis scripts that is used to analyse data for Neuroimaging Analysis Replication and Prediction Study (NARPS)